N. On How to Pursue Dispositional Change and Perfection by God

 —The Word, Vol. 1.
 The Appearance and Work of God.
 Only Those Who Focus on Practice Can Be Perfected

 … If you wish to be perfected by God, you must learn how to experience in all matters, and be able to gain enlightenment in everything that happens to you.
 Whether it be good or bad, it should bring you benefit, and should not make you negative.
 Regardless, you should be able to consider things while standing on the side of God, and not analyze or study them from the perspective of man (this would be a deviation in your experience).
-If you experience thus, then your heart will be filled with the burdens of your life; you will live constantly in the light of God’s countenance, not readily deviating in your practice.
+If you experience thus, then your heart will be filled with the burdens of your life; you will live constantly in the light of God’s countenance, and you will not likely have deviations in your practice.
 Such people have a bright future ahead of them.
 There are so many opportunities to be perfected by God.
 It all rests on whether you are someone who truly loves God and whether you possess the resolve to be perfected by God, to be gained by God, and to receive His blessings and inheritance.
-Mere resolve is not enough; you must have much knowledge, else you will always be deviating in your practice.
+Mere resolve is not enough; you must have much knowledge, else you will always have deviations in your practice.
 God is willing to perfect each and every one of you.
 As it stands now, although most people have already accepted the work of God for a very long time, they have limited themselves to merely basking in the grace of God, and are only willing to allow God to give them a little comfort of the flesh, yet are unwilling to receive more, and higher, revelations.
 This shows that the heart of man is still always on the outside.
-Even though the work of man, his service, and his heart of love for God have fewer impurities, as far as his inner substance and his backward thinking are concerned, man still constantly seeks the peace and enjoyment of the flesh, and cares nothing for what the conditions for and purposes of God perfecting man may be.
+Even though the work of man, his service, and his God-loving heart have fewer impurities, as far as his inner substance and his backward thinking are concerned, man still constantly seeks the peace and enjoyment of the flesh, and cares nothing for what the conditions for and purposes of God perfecting man may be.
 And so, the lives of most people are still vulgar and decadent.
 Their lives have not changed in the slightest; they simply do not regard faith in God as a matter of importance, it is as if they just have faith for the sake of others, going through the motions and getting by any old how, adrift in a purposeless existence.
 Few are those who are able to seek to enter into the word of God in all things, gaining more and richer things, becoming people of greater wealth in the house of God today, and receiving more of God’s blessings.
 If you seek to be perfected by God in all things, and are able to receive what God has promised on earth, if you seek to be enlightened by God in all things and do not let the years slip idly by, this is the ideal path to enter actively.
 Only thus will you become worthy and eligible to be perfected by God.

 515. Are you truly willing to be perfected?
-If you are truly willing to be perfected by God, then you will have the courage to cast aside your flesh, you will be able to carry out God’s words, and you will not be passive or weak.
-You will be able to obey all that comes from God, and all of your actions, whether done in public or in private, will be presentable to God.
-If you are an honest person, and practice the truth in all things, then you will be perfected.
+If you are truly willing to be perfected by God, then you will have the courage to forsake your flesh, you will be able to practice God’s words, and you will not be negative or weak.
+You will be able to submit to all that comes from God, and you will be able to present all of your actions—whether done in front of others or behind their backs—to God.
+If you act as an honest person, and practice the truth in all things, then you will be one to be perfected.
 Those deceitful people who act one way in front of others and another way behind their backs are not willing to be perfected.
-They are all sons of perdition and destruction; they belong not to God but to Satan.
-They are not the kind of people chosen by God!
-If your actions and behavior cannot be presented before God or looked upon by the Spirit of God, this is proof that there is something wrong with you.
-Only if you accept the judgment and chastisement of God, and care about the transformation of your disposition, will you be able to set foot upon the path to being perfected.
-If you are truly willing to be perfected by God and to do the will of God, then you should obey all of God’s work, without a single word of complaint, without presuming to evaluate or to judge the work of God.
-These are the minimal requirements for being perfected by God.
-The necessary requirement for those who seek to be perfected by God is this: Act with a heart that loves God in all things.
-What does it mean to act with a heart that loves God?
+They are all sons of perdition and destruction; they are of Satan, and they are not chosen by God.
+God does not choose such people!
+If your actions and behavior cannot be presented before God or scrutinized by the Spirit of God, this is proof that there is something wrong with you.
+Only if you accept the judgment and chastisement of God, and focus on the transformation of your disposition, will you be able to set foot upon the path to being perfected.
+If you are truly willing to be perfected by God and to follow the will of God, then you should submit to all of God’s work, without a single word of complaint, without making arbitrary judgments or conclusions about the work of God.
+These are the minimum requirements for being perfected by God.
+The necessary requirement for those who seek to be perfected by God is this: Act with a God-loving heart in all things.
+What does it mean to act with a God-loving heart?
 It means that all of your actions and behavior can be presented before God.
 And because you have the right intentions, whether your actions are right or wrong, you are not afraid to show them to God or to your brothers and sisters, and you dare to swear an oath before God.
-You must present your every intention, thought, and idea before God for His scrutiny; if you practice and enter in this way, then progress in your life will be swift.
+You must present your every intention, thought, and idea before God for His observation; if you practice and enter in this way, then progress in your life will be swift.

 —The Word, Vol. 1.
 The Appearance and Work of God.
 Those Who Are to Be Made Perfect Must Undergo Refinement